Characters: Courage The Cowardly Dog Main Characters

 - Large Ham

-- Lovable Coward: Strangely subverted as he seems to prove his name more then the Cowardly part of the title.
-Therefor, he's more like a...
+- Lovable Coward: Justified considering how horrifying his foes tend to be.
+Strangely subverted as he seems to prove his name more than the Cowardly part of the title.
+Therefore, he's more like a...

 - Loyal Animal Companion: No matter how scared Courage gets in an episode, he lists Muriel's safety over his own.